dmm-dev228/ai-cognitive-health-app/README.md

 The platform is designed to support:

-* Cognitive wellness
+* Cognitive Wellness
-* Daily reflection
-* Routine building
+* Reflection
-* Memory reinforcement
+* Memory Reinforcement
-* Emotional support
-* Healthy habits
+* Healthy Routines
+* Emotional Support
-* Engagement and growth
+* Community Engagement
+* Personal Growth
+* Daily Encouragement

-CogniHaven is **not intended as a medical diagnostic system.**
+CogniHaven is **not intended as a medical diagnostic platform and does not provide medical advice.**